 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Gururaj Shivange: This protocol demonstrates the expression and purification of antibody and the real time monitoring of tumor and tissue distribution following injection in live animal model.
+Screening antibodies with described protocol will help selecting the lead antibody that have limited nonspecific tissue distribution and enriched tumor localizations.

 REQUIRED: What is the main advantage of this technique?

-:
+Evan Lyerly: The described technique is quick and cost effective.
+Other techniques such as single photon emission computed tomography (called SPECT) and position emission tomography (PET) are very expensive and makes use of radioactive and other sophisticated tracers for imaging, and required special expensive instrumentation, thus making the whole process cumbersome and expensive for an academic lab if testing a large cohort of animals.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-:
+Tanmoy Mondal: We believe the technique has lot more advantages for pre-clinical screening of antibodies and is not suitable for therapeutic diagnosis.
+This is because the antibody-conjugated dyes have not been tested for human safety.

 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-:
+Evan Lyerly: This technique although we have shown using cancer targeting antibodies, can be applied to any other disease indication such as lung, heart diseases etc. that requires analysis of antibody distribution in the body.
+For example in current situation the approach can be applied to monitor the tissue/organ distribution of COVID-19 if selective COVID-19 antibodies are available.

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?